mlrahman/Simulation_And_Modeling_Maths_Using_CPP/README.md

 # Simulation_And_Modeling_Maths_Using_CPP
 This file contains few maths of Simulation and Modeling Course.
 I have created all this code in C Plus Plus platform.
 You will find solution of Arrival and Departure routine, Time History Graph, Simulation Statistics &amp; Time Average values for single server queueing system.
 Its also contains Time History Graph, Simulation Statistics &amp; Different types of cost calculation.
 All the codes made using CPP.
+Please use inventory system v2.0 it's updated and fixed from some bugs.
+Use input_format.txt for understanding input details of the program.
+And don't forget to compile the program.